 WHAT CAN BE USED INSTEAD OF OAT FLOUR?
 Did you know 32,000 years ago Paleo people were using oats?
 Yep, oats are Paleo! :) CLICK HERE.
 Sorghum flour or whole wheat pastry flour (similar carbs to oat flour), or lupin flour (low-carb and makes baked goods quite yellow sometimes, but seems to work for a number of recipes).
-Some people are very allergic to lupin flour and it can cause anaphylaxis shock (so, really not a great choice at all, in my opinion, considering the risk!
+Some people are very allergic to Lupin flour and it can cause anaphylaxis shock (so, really not a great choice, in my opinion, considering the risk!
 People with peanut allergies should avoid it.).
 Another idea is White Bean flour - I have not tried but it may work especially in bread-like applications.
 If you don't have Celiac, you can use any oat flour, not just Bob's Red Mill certified gluten-free oat flour.
 Some people want to know why I would use oat flour in the bake mix, as many are afraid of grains these days.
 I like my baking to taste more like what we were used to... more normal and less "low-carb" if you know what I mean.
 I think sometimes almond flour and coconut flour baking can leave something to be desired.
 I like the profile of oat flour (in any case it makes up a small portion of the bake mix) to lower cholesterol.
 Note: If you have a powerful food processor or blender you can process your own oat flour from oats.
 If slightly more carbs are not an issue, then Einkorn flour, an ancient wheat, could be a tasty consideration.